-Public transport in Peru is, at least numerically, incredibly well developed that is to say there is a lot of buses.
-Sometimes it seems there are even more buses and taxis on the road than private cars.
-Quality is a different question entirely.
-Older model cars and buses are more prevalent than new.
-But there is something about Peruvian transport–buses in particular–that sets it apart from neighboring countries.
+Public transport in Peru is, at least numerically, incredibly well developed (that is to say there are a lot of buses).
+Sometimes it seems that there are even more buses and taxis on the road than private cars.
+Quality, however, is a different question entirely.
+Older models of cars and buses are more prevalent newer ones.
+But there is something about Peruvian transport, buses in particular, that sets it apart from its neighboring countries.

-Buses have a team.
-As a rule, minimum three people are needed: the driver, someone to collect fares (El Cobrador!) and at least one passenger: because Peruvian buses don’t move if no one is on board.
-The role of el cobrador (literally: “the one who charges”) is most interesting.
+Buses have a team operating them.
+As a rule, a minimum three people are needed: the driver, someone to collect fares (El Cobrador) and at least one passenger: because Peruvian buses don’t move if no one is on board.
+The role of el cobrador (literally: “the one who charges”) is the most interesting.
 Drivers and passengers all across the world are the same; the former drives and the latter sits.
-But el cobrador is a variable, and a curious character in Peru.
+But el cobrador is a unique and curious character in Peru.

 What exactly does El Cobrador do?

 So you’re standing at a bus stop, waiting for a bus.
 A bus approaches: already, before the thing has stopped, el cobrador is hanging out the door or even jumps out onto the pavement.
-Then they start reeling off the names of all the places the bus is going, trying to coax passengers onto their particular bus.
+They then start reeling off the names of all the places the bus is going, trying to coax passengers onto their particular bus.
 The bus stop might have as many as three or four buses pulled up, with as many cobradors all shouting and trying to get people on board.
 Some of them even ply the pedestrian crossings for potential customers.
-While they’re standing there yelling, they’re also collecting bus fares off disembarking passengers who haven’t already paid and shelling out change.
+While they’re standing there yelling, they’re also collecting bus fares and shelling out change to disembarking passengers.